appsecnz/appsecnz.github.io/conference/speakers.md

 **Sam Shute** is a Principal Security Consultant with Quantum Security in Wellington.
 His day-to-day work revolves mostly around running Quantum's technical consulting team, but occasionally he gets out of the office to compromise applications and networks all around New Zealand.

-Sam's other area’s of interest include network penetration testing, 3D printing, and lock picking.
+Sam's other areas of interest include network penetration testing, 3D printing, and lock picking.

 -----------